Creating a healthy relationship in your home for tweens and technology

 Of course, the smaller your online footprint is, the less likely you are to deal with cyberbullying.
 The key is helping your tween manage their online footprint.

-- We recommend trying to keep as many of their accounts anonymous as you can.
+- We recommend keeping as many of their accounts anonymous as possible

 - Try not to use full names where possible